erfgoed-en-locatie/artsholland-tutorial/doc/model1.markdown

-(A production is a certain play, concert, or show, which can take place multiple times, in one or more venues.
-An event is an instance of a production, in one venue on one specific date and time.)
+The main classes in the Arts Holland database are _events_, _venues_ and _productions_.
+A production is a certain play, concert, or show, which can take place multiple times, in one or more venues.
+An event is an instance of a production, in one venue on one specific date and time.
+Addresses are separate classes, as are attachments (i.e. images or videos linked to certain venues or productions).

-Events, productions and venues!
-Dat zijn dus de basisklassen.
-Elk van deze klassen heeft weer een aantal eigenschappen, *predicates* in SPARQL, en die hebben op hun beurt weer 'n waarde.

-Zo werkt het dus eigenlijk 'n beetje!
+The query below gets the five classes of which there are the most instances in the Arts Holland database.
+Square brackets can be used for blank nodes which are not needed in the result set.